hashitop/terraform-kitchen-ext/README.md

 }
 ```

-The random provider gives us a range of random value generator, in this case, the `random_string` resource which is used to generate alphanumeric characters with optionally includes special characters.
+The `random` provider gives us a range of random value generators, in this case, the `random_string` resource which is used to generate alphanumeric characters with optionally includes special characters where set to `false`.

 ```
 resource "random_string" "key_name" {